google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 # Your Turn

 <!--
 And on that note, it is time to experiment with XGBoost in the colab.
-We'll build a multiclass classifier in the lab and then have you create a binary classifier as an exercise.
-The most important take away from this lesson is to realize that there are effective non-deep-learning options available.
+We'll build a multiclass classifier in the lab and then you'll create a binary classifier as an exercise.
+The most important takeaway from this lesson is to realize that there are effective non-deep-learning options available.
 -->